snowyTheHamster/pdf_reorder_with_ocr/README.md

 The PDF file is converted into jpgs.

-temporary jpg and txt files will be generated per pdf page.
+Temporary jpg and txt files will be generated per pdf page.

 You can edit the parameters in **convert_from_path** for more options.